Kansas: Taxes

 During his campaign for the 2010 election, Governor Sam Brownback called for a complete "phase out of Kansas's income tax".
 In May 2012, Governor Brownback signed into law the Kansas Senate Bill Substitute HB 2117.
 Starting in 2013, the "ambitious tax overhaul" trimmed income tax, eliminated some corporate taxes, and created pass-through income tax exemptions, he raised the sales tax by one percent to offset the loss to state revenues but that was inadequate.
 He made cuts to education and some state services to offset lost revenue.
 The tax cut led to years of budget shortfalls, culminating in a $350 million budget shortfall in February 2017.
 From 2013 to 2017, 300,000 businesses were considered to be pass-through income entities and benefited from the tax exemption.
 The tax reform "encouraged tens of thousands of Kansans to claim their wages and salaries as income from a business rather than from employment."

 The economic growth that Brownback anticipated never materialized.
 He argued that it was because of "low wheat and oil prices and a downturn in aircraft sales".
 The state general fund debt load was $83 million in fiscal year 2010 and by fiscal year 2017 the debt load sat at $179 million.
 In 2016, Governor Brownback earned the title of "most unpopular governor in America".
 Only 26 percent of Kansas voters approved of his job performance, compared to 65 percent who said they did not.
 In the summer of 2016 S&P Global Ratings downgraded Kansas's credit rating.
-In February 2017, S&P lowered it to AA-.
+In February 2017, S&P lowered it to AA−.

 In February 2017, a bi-partisan coalition presented a bill that would repeal the pass-through income exemption, the "most important provisions of Brownback's overhaul", and raise taxes to make up for the budget shortfall.
 Brownback vetoed the bill but "45 GOP legislators had voted in favor of the increase, while 40 voted to uphold the governor's veto."
 On June 6, 2017, a coalition of Democrats and newly elected Republicans overrode [Brownback's] veto and implemented tax increases to a level close to what it was before 2013.
 Brownback's tax overhaul was described in a June 2017 article in The Atlantic as the United States' "most aggressive experiment in conservative economic policy".
 The drastic tax cuts had "threatened the viability of schools and infrastructure" in Kansas.

 Transportation

+For automobiles, Kansas first required its residents to register their vehicles and display license plates in 1913.
+Plates are currently issued by the Kansas Department of Revenue through its Division of Vehicles and only rear plates have been required since 1956.
+Kansas is one of only 19 U.S. states that don't require front license plates.